golden-pan/GhostMoney-MvM-TF2/README.md

 Lock TpWalking:
 - Prevents movement while searching/walking to teleporter

-Miscs are explained in "Features"
+### Other features are already explained in "Features"

 ---